Pavanka1yan/project-scaffolding/docs/index.md

 ---

+## 📄 GitHub Pages Setup

+This repository includes a workflow that publishes the contents of the `docs` directory to GitHub Pages.
+Make sure Pages is enabled for the repo or set `enablement: true` in `.github/workflows/pages.yml` so the workflow can enable it automatically.

+---

 ## 🔐 Internal Usage Only

 This is an internal tool for rapid scaffolding and prototyping across teams.
 It is not intended for public use.